 Five months.
 That’s how long it took me to crack.
-Just 5 months and the concrete jungle surrounding my Dallas apartment had driven me insane.
+Just five months and the concrete jungle surrounding my Dallas apartment had driven me insane.
 A train rolled by every 15 minutes, passing cars echoed in a constant hum, and the view outside my window was nothing but a continuous reminder of the city in which I was trapped.
-I had lived amidst Arizona’s wide open spaces for the last 8 years, and I missed the dusty dirt roads, clean mountain air, and glowing gold sunsets.
+I had lived amidst Arizona’s wide-open spaces for the last 8 years, and I missed the dusty dirt roads, clean mountain air, and glowing gold sunsets desperately.
 I needed a dose of their medicine, a taste of that freedom once more.
-To put it simply, the West was calling, and I HAD to go.
+To put it simply, the West was on my mind, and I HAD to go.

 Small Streams and Overland Dreams